andrewtran10/folia-health-backend/DESIGN-PROCESS.md

 ### RRule Validation

 Although we have validation rules set up, in POST /api/reminders the rrule string only validates if it is a string.
 We should have custom validation to ensure that it is in proper RFC 5545 format.
 Also this gives me an opportunity to learn about custom Validators.

+# Go Version

+## Summary

+This project was great.
+I think I was exposed to and now have a good understanding of Laravel.
+However I wanted to also build it out in Go.

+The design process for this was fairly similar to approaching the laravel version.
+The model, endpoints, request and responses were all the same.

+I went with a layered approach of Http Handler -> Repository -> Stores.
+The handlers handled the http request/response logic, repository for business logic, and stores for database handling.

+The logic was very similar to Laravel but since Laravel abstracts away a lot of the lower level handling, this needed to be implmented.
+For example, Laravel has its Eloquent ORM for dealing with models.
+In the go version I implement the database layer and querying logic, create custom errors, create custom validation on the requests, create the custom domain level objects for each layer, ect.